rostools/r3/inst/templates/planning-issue.md

 ## To do after course

+- [ ] Close the Google Forms feedback survey
+- [ ] Update instructor file with instructors who taught the course
 - [ ] Update git tag (use [CalVer](https://calver.org/) `YYYY-0M` style) and release it
 - [ ] Update Zenodo DOI
-- [ ] Update instructor file with instructors who taught the course

 ## Other details